Celebrating Local Creativity

 In April 2016, Robert received a commission from Kevin Daniels, President of Daniels Real Estate, to journey with his team to Italy to photograph the selection of marble and travertine for their recent project, The Mark, in downtown Seattle.
 Locations included historical sites throughout Rome, the Sameva Marble Factory in Tuscany, and Mariotti Travertine Factory in Tivoli.
 Robert is thrilled to be included in the art collection for The Lodge at St. Edward Park.

-Robert’s photo print collection of Alaskan Wildlife is part of the Kevin and Mary Daniels private collection.
+Robert’s photo print collection of Alaskan Wildlife is part of the private collection of Kevin and Mary Daniels.